 Several laps in advance with the Richards-Wilcox Line!

-In addition to these, other minor sports and activities were featured, including fishing in May 1913.
+In addition to these, other minor sports and activities were featured, including auto racing, fishing, and ice skating.

 Finding cards from this set is not an easy task. eBay generally has only a few at any given time and the sports cards are also incredibly difficult to find.